Student visa (Subclass 500) Class TU allows students from the age of 6 to study a course that is 3 months or more

 - 8105 – primary applicant must not work until course has started

 If your student visa is affected by a No Further Stay condition, you may be able to have this removed (click here to learn more).

 If you applied for your student visa while you are in Australia and the application was refused, you can apply to the AAT to have the refusal reviewed.
 However, if you are already in Australia holding a student visa that is not due to expire and you returned home where you lodge another student visa application so that you may do another course.
 If your student visa application is refused, you will not be able to have the refusal reviewed by the AAT even though you have returned to Australia from your holiday and your current student visa is still valid.
 This is because you cannot make a valid AAT application if you did not lodged your student visa application while you are physically in Australia (s 338(2)(b)).

 If you are a Hong Kong passport holder, you may be eligible for the visa extension for Hong Kong citizens scheme (click here to learn more).

 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you increase your chances of getting an Australia student visa subclass 500 visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn how to avoid student visa refusal.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you increase your chances of getting an Australia student visa subclass 500 visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn how to avoid student visa refusal.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.